Object of the Game

 When the serving team makes a point, the partners will swap sides of the court.
 This is similar to doubles in tennis and racquetball.
 For example, if the player served from the right side of the court and the team won a point, the same person will then move to the left side of the court and serve.
 The right side of the court is often referred to as the forehand side as most players are right-handed so they will hit a forehand from this side.
 The opposite is true with the left side of the court or the backhand side for right-handed players.

-The server in Pickleball differs from both tennis and racquetball as it must be hit with an underhand motion and ball cannot bounce before it is hit.
+The serve in Pickleball differs from both tennis and racquetball as it must be hit with an underhand motion and ball cannot bounce before it is hit.
 The ball must also be contacted below the belly button and the head of paddle must be below the wrist when hit.
 The server must stand behind the baseline and not touch the line when serving.
 If the ball hits the net and lands in the kitchen, the serve is a fault.
 If the ball hits the net and lands in the proper service court, the serve should be replayed.
 If a serve hits either of the opponents, the serving team receives a point.
 In other words, the serve return team cannot catch a ball if it is not going in the proper service court or out of bounds.

 Serve Return and Two Bounce Rule

-The person returning the ball must let it bounce before they hit it.
+The person returning the serve must let it bounce before they hit it.
 The ball should go over the net and in the court.
 The serving team, when taking the third shot, must let the ball bounce before returning it.
 This is called the two-bounce rule in Pickleball.
 After this, all players can choose to move forward and volley the ball in the air as long as they are outside of the kitchen.

 The non-volley zone or kitchen is the area from the net to seven feet behind the net on both sides of the court.
 A player can enter the kitchen and hit the ball if it has bounced first.
 However, players cannot enter the kitchen to volley or hit the ball in the air.
 Players can also not go into the kitchen after volleying a ball.
 In other words, their momentum cannot take them into the kitchen after the volley.
 If this happens, it is considered a fault.